SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise01/README.md

 ```
 cds --version
 ```
-> At the time of updating this exercise the newest version is 3.5.2
+> At the time of writing this exercise the newest version is 3.5.2

 3. With the `cds init` command a new project is created.
 Here, let us use `cloud-sample-spaceflight-node` as the project name.
-In addition, the option `--modules srv,db` stating that we want to have service and db modules and the options `--mta` for the creation of a mta.yaml.
+In addition, the option `--modules srv,db` stating that we want to have service and db modules.The options `--mta` and `--db-technology hana` are for the creation of a mta.yml file with description needed once we move to the WebIDE environment.

 ```
-cds init cloud-sample-spaceflight-node --modules srv,db --mta
+cds init cloud-sample-spaceflight-node --modules srv,db --mta --db-technology hana
 ```

 After the successful execution of the command a new directory `cloud-sample-spaceflight-node` is created together with a project structure and content within.